SanderMertens/bake/README.md

 bin | Contains binary build artefacts (created by bake) .bake_cache | Contains temporary build artefacts, such as object files and generated code

 Bake will by default build any source file that is in the `src` directory.
 If the project is public, files in the `include`, `etc` and `install` folders will be soft-linked to the bake environment.
 By creating softlink, you can update files in these folders in your project directory without having to re-run bake to make the changes public.
-The only exception is when a project is built in **standalone** mode, in which case files are always copied instead of linked.

 ### Project Configuration
 A bake project file is located in the root of a project, and must be called `project.json`.
 This file contains of an `id` describing the logical project name, a `type` describing the kind of project, and a `value` property which contains properties that customize how the project should be built.